What is PMBOK?

 Approximately every four years, the PMBOK Guide is revised by the publisher, the Project Management Institute – PMI for short.1 The first edition of the Guide was published in 1996, the 6th edition was published in September 2017 and the 7th edition in August 2021.
 It is interesting to note that the 7th edition does not replace or supersede the 6th edition, but both versions are still valid; especially for future certifications, this may mean a significant additional effort for learners, as the guide serves as a reference for the correctness, appropriateness and relevance of the examination tasks.2

-The PMBOK Guide is closely associated with the American National Standard Institute (ANSI), which approved the PMBOK Guide as a standard in 1999.
-It is recognised worldwide as a reference work for project management.
-The ISO 21500 standard is also based on the PMBOK and the Institute of Electrical and Electronics Engineers has also recognised the Guide as a standard (IEEE Std 1490-2003).
+The PMBOK Guide is closely associated with the American National Standard Institute (ANSI), which approved the guide as a standard in 1999.
+It is recognised worldwide as a reference and reference work for project management.
+The ISO 21500 standard is also based on the PMBOK Guide and the Institute of Electrical and Electronics Engineers has also approved the Guide as a standard (IEEE Std 1490-2003).